toddlyons/toddlyons/README.md

 - 👋 Hi, I’m @toddlyons
-- 👀 I’m interested in Hugo CMS and BFRPG
+- 👀 I’m interested in Debian, Solus, OpenMediaVault, Pi-Hole, GIMP, Kdenlive, Audacity, Hugo CMS, and Open Source RPGs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently (re-)learning video editing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Basic Fantasy Role-Playing Game
-- 📫 How to reach me ...
+- 📫 Reach me on Mastodon.

 <!---
 toddlyons/toddlyons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.